Razor EPrime Review – The Best Electric Scooter For Teenagers

 The official top speed of the Razor EPrime is 15 mph / 24 kmh, and that’s what most riders will get in real-world scenarios and everyday rides, unless they are close or above the weight limit, or ride with a nearly empty battery.

-The brushless DC hub motor of the scooter is integrated into the rear wheel, and has 250 Watts of continuous power.
-As a rear-drive model, the torque will be pretty good, and while Razor hasn’t declared an official climb angle, most owners describe the climbing capabilities as pretty decent, although the scooter will definitely struggle on steeper hills.
+As a rear-drive model, the torque will be pretty good, and while Razor hasn’t declared an official climb angle, I’d say that the climbing capabilities as pretty decent, although the scooter definitely struggled on steeper hills.

-Range, battery, and charging
+Battery and charging

-This is one of the few Razor scooters with a lithium-ion battery, and that’s excellent news, as they are much more performant, but also easier to charge and take care of, plus they take a lot less time to charge.
+This is one of the few Razor scooters with a lithium-ion battery, and that’s excellent news, as they are much more performant, but also easier to take care of, plus they take a lot less time to charge.

 The Razor EPrime’s battery is 36 Volts, and takes around 3 – 4 hours to fully charge.